Checkout SDK

 • error(e: ErrorEvent) – Fired if checkout fails to initialise or a runtime error occurs.
 Payload includes a code and message.

-• toggleChanged(e: ToggleChangedEvent) – Fired when a user changes a toggle (carbon compensation or round up).
-Payload includes the toggle key, its new state, and the updated amount.
+• toggleChanged(e: ToggleChangedEvent) – Fired when a user changes a toggle (carbon credits or round up).
+Payload includes the toggle key, its new state, and the updated amounts.

 CheckoutSDK (returned by initCheckout)

-• destroy(): void Tears down the checkout instance, removes the iframe, and cleans up listeners.
+• destroy(): void Tears down the checkout instance and cleans up all event listeners.
 Use when unmounting or navigating away.

 Behaviour and requirements

-• Sizing → Checkout SDK automatically fits the container you provide.
-You set the container’s dimensions (width/height, min/max if needed), and checkout will render within those constraints.
+• Sizing → Checkout SDK has a resize event which communicates the size of the container.
+You can then set the container's dimensions (width/height, min/max if needed), and checkout will render within those constraints.

-• Default behaviour → When initialised, checkout loads into the given container as a single iframe.
-It manages its own content, interactions, and internal navigation without additional setup.
+• Default behaviour → When initialised, checkout loads into the given container and manages its own content, interactions and internal navigation without additional setup.

 • Responsive → The checkout experience adapts to different screen sizes (mobile, tablet, desktop) out of the box.
 No extra configuration is required.